Funding for Childcare

-Child Benefit is a tax free payment that you can claim for your child from birth.
-Child Benefit can be claimed by anyone who qualifies, whatever their income or savings.
+Child Benefit is a payment that you can claim for your child from birth.
+You may have to pay a tax charge if your or your partner’s individual income is over a certain limit, currently £50,000.
 A claim pack can be obtained from your local Child Benefit Office.
-For more information or to submit a claim online visit www.hmrc.org.uk/childbenefit (opens in a new window).
+For more information or to submit a claim online visit www.gov.uk/child-benefit (opens in a new window).

 Tax credits are payments from the government.
 If you’re responsible for at least one child or young person, you may qualify for Child Tax Credit.
 If you work, but are on a low income, you may qualify for Working Tax Credit.
 You can often get both types of tax credits.